The Mitchells have never been what you might consider “normal.”

 Family members run across a yard in the nude, covering themselves with pieces of garbage.

 In a post-credits scene, we learn that Katie is dating another female student.
 (Her mother, Linda, asks if they’re “official” and if she’s going to be there for Thanksgiving.)
+With that frame of reference in mind, a few visual cues throughout the film perhaps offer very subtle hints at Katie’s same-sex attraction.

 Humans fight against the machines, resulting in lots of smashing and crashing.
 Linda also destroys several robots, and we see oil splatter across her face like blood.